JesseZhuang/CSAPP/csapp/03.Machine/Notes.md

        f: c3                            retq
 ```

 - IA32 instructions is 1-15 bytes.
-Designed such that commonly used instructions and those with fewer operands require a smaller numner of bytes than do less common ones or ones with more operands.
+Designed such that commonly used instructions and those with fewer operands require a smaller number of bytes than do less common ones or ones with more operands.
 - from a given starting position, unique decoding of bytes into machine instructions. e.g., only `pushl %ebp` can start with byte value 55.
 - disassembler determines assembly code purely based on the byte sequences in machine code, no need source code or assembly code
 - disassembler sometimes omits the suffix `l`, e.g., in book, `mov` instead of `movl`. the suffixes are size designators